 This model is very light at just 8.5lbs, but also quite small and narrow.

 The handlebars are lower and with the required hunching (depending on your height) we would not recommend this for extended use.
 But for a quick trip down to the shops, it’s fine.

 The build is basic and will not be as durable as the other products discussed.
 Note the 40 lb weight limit for the stroller as well.

-It is quick easy to fold and unfold, and due to the lack of features it is simple to use right out of the box.
+It is quick and easy to fold and unfold, and due to the lack of features, it is simple to use right out of the box.

 If you are a smaller person and need the lightest, simplest stroller you can find then this is it.